 The Government of Ontario has announced Stage Three of its Framework for Reopening the Province to relax some COVID-19 related restrictions on business and restore choices to consumers in the marketplace.
 As part of Stage Three, real estate open houses have been taken off the prohibited list.
 OREA is providing guidance in accordance with the Ontario government’s framework to protect the health and safety of our clients and colleagues.

-Based on feedback from our Members, we know that a large portion of Ontario REALTORS® are in no hurry to start hosting open houses.
 Digital tools and virtual home tours have proven extremely effective over the past few months, and many REALTORS® will continue to rely on these tools as well as safe, scheduled in-person showings to help their clients buy and sell homes.
 You can find guidance on safely hosting an in-person showing in OREA’s Guidance on Real Estate Transactions in Stage Two of Ontario’s Framework for Reopening the Province.

 OREA will continue to call upon our Members to conduct services remotely and to utilize alternatives such as virtual open houses, virtual showings or in-person safe showings, and electronic signing of documents first and to the greatest extent possible.
 Let your clients know about available alternative marketing opportunities that will allow you to continue to serve them and market their home while reducing the risk of spreading the COVID-19 virus.
 Open houses should be used as a last resort to market a home and only employed at a seller’s request and with the seller’s approval and in accordance with all applicable health directives.